My Past Science Tours

 In the afternoon we traveled on to the Plitvice Lakes National Park (a UNESCO World Heritage Site) with its sixteen lakes, inter-connected by a series of waterfalls, set in deep woodland populated by deer, bears, wolves, boars and rare bird species.
 We stayed here for two nights.
 The rest of our afternoon was free to enjoy the sights of the park.

 Today we visited the nearby tiny village of Smiljan, birthplace of the most famous Croatian scientist, Nikola Tesla, whose name is honoured in the modern unit for the strength of a magnetic field.
 Magnetic resonance imaging machines (MRIs), for example, produces a magnetic field of 5-6 teslas.

 Tesla’s home has recently been converted into a museum.
 He is best known for his invention of the alternating current (AC) motor, whose first design he drew in the sand of a Budapest park with a stick.
 He migrated to America when he was 28, and successfully promoted the use of AC in opposition to Edison’s less efficient DC power supplies, harnessing the power of Niagara Falls in the process.
 He eventually produced over 700 patents.
 Perhaps his inventiveness stemmed from his mother, who was an inventor of kitchen appliances in her own right.

 We returned to Plitvice for our second night in beautiful natural surroundings.

 Monday, 1 October 2007

-We flew from Split to London and traveled by coach to our base in the countryside between London and Oxford.
+We flew from Split to London and travelled by coach to our base in the countryside between London and Oxford.
 The afternoon was free, but in the evening we were joined at dinner by some mystery scientific guests, who talked to us about their activities.

 Tuesday, 2 October 2007